keerthikkn/MNIST_Project/README.md

     - Click the "Choose File" button to upload a JPEG image of a handwritten digit.

 2. **View Prediction:**
+    - Click the upload button.
     - After uploading, the web service will display the predicted digit class.
+    - And stores the uploaded image and prediction in the provided MYSQL database

 ## Contributing